KSEAWisconsin/KSEAWebDocuments-Jekyll/Jekyll/Jekyll_Directory_Structure.md

 }
 ```
 then you can access the data of mike like `{{ site.data.authors[mike] }}`.
 Also you can set the value of the author to access each by each inside the front matter for the layouts or includes.

-#### Need to Fix

-- Compare between JSON, YAML, and CSV
+Compare between JSON, YAML, and CSV: See [this link](https://github.com/hyecheol123/KSEAWebDocuments/tree/Yongsang_Jekyll_DirectoryStructure/Jekyll/Compare_Data_File_Types)
-  + Which one will be most suitable for our project

 # Assets